 An aerial photo is any photograph taken from the air.
 Most aerial photographs in the UCSC collection are vertical images (straight down) and nearly all flights include stereo pairs.
-Each flight includes a flight data sheet that describes:
+Each flight includes an index that describes:

 - Geographic extent of the flight